• Skip to primary navigation

 For the garlic sauce

-• Add the pork (and marinade) and allow to simmer gently for a further 5 minutes
+• Add the mushrooms and simmer for 3 minutes longer.

 • If the sauce is too thin add as much of the cornflour/water mix as necessary to thicken.
 The consistency should be like a thick gravy